The Foundation of the University of Grenoble initiates meetings between committed pioneers and explorers.

 - Expedition 5300 :

+Rare populations that have been geographically and genetically isolated for several generations offer a unique testing ground for human adaptation.
 That’s why the team launched the Expedition 5300 project, a scientific and humanitarian programme in the highest town in the world, La Rinconada, in Peru.

 - Exalt : The centre for expertise on altitude aims to support mountain medicine, research, training, information and prevention in connection with the practices and issues of the mountains, altitude and hypoxia.